-Attach a schedule showing the dates and amounts of individual contributions, the year to which the contributions (or the portion of individual contributions) are applied, the applicable effective interest rate (including increased rate for late quarterly installments, where applicable), and the interest-adjusted contribution.
+Attach a schedule showing the dates and amounts of individual contributions, the year to which the contributions (or the portion of individual contributions) are applied, the interest rate(s) used to adjust the contributions (i.e., the effective interest rate for timely contributions and the applicable effective interest rate plus 5% for late guarterly installments) and the periods during which each rate applies, and the interestadjusted contribution.
 It is not necessary to include information regarding interest-adjusted contributions allocated toward the minimum required contribution for the current year (reported in line 19c) in this schedule, unless any of those contributions represent late quarterly installments.
 However, if any of the contributions reported in line 19c represent late quarterly installments, include all contributions reported in line 19c on this schedule.
-Label the attachment "Schedule SB, line 19 - Discounted Employer Contributions."
+Label the attachment "Schedule SB, line 19 -Discounted Employer Contributions,"